top of page

 Step 2 – Moisture Recovery Toner (AM/PM)

-A fast-absorbing toner that boosts hydration and prepares the skin for treatment.
+A fast-absorbing toner that helps boost hydration and prepares the skin for skincare products.

 Benefits: